riot/riot.github.io/api/index.md

 <span class="tag red">experimental</span>

-In riot 2.3 we have give you the access to the internal Tag instance in order to let you create your custom tags in more creative ways.
+In riot 2.3 we gave you the access to the internal Tag instance in order to let you create your custom tags in more creative ways.

 - `impl`
   - `tmpl` tag template